 The muscles of the rotator cuff provide the greatest range of motion of any joint of the body.
 Injuries can be caused by falling, lifting or making repetitive arm motions, especially those that are done overhead.
 Shoulder pain that lasts more than two days or prohibits your ability to work should be seen by a doctor.

 Once the inflammation and pain have subsided, stretching and strength building exercises can help increase flexibility and stability in the rotator cuff and supraspinatus.
 Over time the supraspinatus will be less prone to be pinched between the arm and shoulder bones.
+Make sure that you do not start physiotherapy too soon in the healing process, or further pain and re-injury will occur.

-Using a device to stimulate optimal blood flow, however, has no risk of re-injury compared to physical activity and exercises.
+Using a device to stimulate optimal blood flow, however, has almost no risk of re-injury compared to physical activity and exercises.
 Blood flow stimulation therapy can be used as a safe, effective means of improving circulation, with no effort required.
 You can stay completely at rest while using the device.

-Depending on the severity of the injury, and the extent of the treatment, generally it can take from two to 12 weeks to heal.
+Depending on the severity of the injury, and the extent of the treatment, generally it can take from 2 to 12 weeks to heal.
 With maintaining optimal blood flow and keeping up with a proper physical therapy schedule, your recovery time can be greatly reduced.

 Because the shoulder joint has a large range of motion it is common that a rotator cuff muscle or tendon can tear through overstretching or rapid twisting of the joint.